ianhellstrom/rtfd/source/sql/basics.rst

   * Stick to existing rules regarding style, object nomenclature, comments, and documentation as much as possible.
     When it comes to object naming, be sure to follow whatever is generally accepted at your organization.
     For example, are underscores used (``FIRST_NAME``) instead of spaces or is it common to simply concatenate words (``FIRSTNAME``)?
-    If there are no rules or guidelines yet, establish them with your team, write them down with enough of examples so that they are clear to all, publish them where everyone can see them, and stick to your guns.
+    If there are no rules or guidelines yet, establish them with your team, write them down with plenty of examples so that they are clear to all, publish them where everyone can see them, and stick to your guns.
     Although it should be clear, we'll say it anyway: be consistent.

   * Use the ANSI-standard ``JOIN`` in ``FROM`` clauses rather than the deprecated versions with commas and the ``(+)`` operator for outer joins.
     It's deprecated, so leave it be.

 * **Capitalization**.
   Keywords, reserved words, reserved namespaces and objects (i.e. tables, columns, indexes, …) are by default case-insensitive in Oracle, unless you have surrounded them by double quotes, like so: ``SELECT 42 AS "THE AnsweR" FROM DUAL``.
   It is generally not recommended that you use case-sensitive object names or names with spaces.
   Translation of object names into more human-readable formats is something that should ultimately be handled by an application and not the database.
   Note, however, that strings can be case-sensitive: ``SELECT last_name FROM people WHERE last_name = 'Jones'`` is different from ``SELECT last_name FROM people WHERE last_name = 'jones'``.

 * **Semicolons**.
   Sentences end with full stops, SQL statements with semicolons.
   Not all RDBMS clients require a semicolon to execute a single SQL statement, but you save yourself a lot of trouble if you just learn to finish each statement with a semicolon.